-Make sure to check all your equipment is in good working order before clipping your donkey.
-When clipping your donkey you will need clippers, two or three sets of blades, clipper oil and a small brush (to clear the clipper head and vent during clipping), an extension cable, paper towel or rags (for cleaning the clippers and blades).

-- Check the tension screw on your clippers is set correctly.
+- Check all your equipment is in good working order. - Gather everything you will need, including: - clippers - two or three sets of blades - clipper oil - a small brush (to clear the clipper head and vent during clipping) - an extension cable - paper towel or rags (for cleaning the clippers and blades). - Check the tension screw on your clippers is set correctly.
 Refer to the manufacturer's instructions. - It is generally best to use A2 (medium) blades.
 If you have an older donkey, try A6 or A7 blades.
 These are coarser and will leave more hair on your donkey. - Make sure the area you are working in is well-lit, dry, quiet, and clear of obstacles. - Avoid cables lying on the ground.
 Tie extension leads up on a beam if possible. - Use a circuit breaker for safety. - Wear suitable clothing (such as steel toecaps and overalls).
 Tie long hair back. - Make sure you have enough rugs to prevent your donkey getting cold, especially if you are doing a full clip. - Have an assistant ready to help. - Allow yourself plenty of time. - Make sure your donkey is dry and well-groomed.
 A well-groomed coat will make the clipper blades last longer and will take less time to clip. - Cut-off clumps of matted hair with round-ended scissors. - Check your donkey's skin for any cuts or lumps that the blades could catch. - Speak to your vet if your donkey is nervous or difficult.
 Your donkey may need sedating.